Understanding your benefit entitlement

 Overpaid benefits

-The amount of Housing Benefit and Council Tax Support you receive can change if you have been overpaid either of them.
+The amount of Housing Benefit and Council Tax Support you receive can change if you are overpaid.

-An overpayment can happen if we're informed of a change in your personal or household circumstances after the change has taken place.
+An overpayment can happen if we're told of a change in circumstances after it has taken place.

-If you have been overpaid we will send you a letter informing you by how much, and why.
-You will also be able to view details about an overpayment on MyHarrow Account.
+If you are overpaid we will send you a letter.
+The letter will tell you how much you were overpaid, and why.
+You can also view details about an overpayment on MyHarrow Account.

 Benefit cap

-The Benefit Cap is a limit to the total amount of income a household can receive in certain benefits.
-If the amount that you receive in benefits is above the Benefit Cap, your Housing Benefit or Universal Credit will be reduced until your combined benefits are within the Benefit Cap limits.
-You can check whether your household income is above the Benefit Cap limit by using the Benefit Cap calculator.
+The Benefit Cap is a limit to the total amount of benefits a household can get.
+If the amount that you get is above the Benefit Cap, your Housing Benefit or Universal Credit will be reduced until your combined benefits are within the limits.
+To check if your household is above the limit, use the Benefit Cap calculator

 You can also check the information we used to assess your claim on: